 What Should You Bring To A Boat Party?

-On a boat party, people can’t come and go as they please.
+At a boat party, people can’t come and go as they please.
 So you can’t pick up missing supplies and also if some minor mishap occurs, you are stuck until the ride is over.
 So here are a few items that you should strongly consider bringing along:

 - Cash, since the bars usually don’t accept credit cards.